Code-Ninjas-Home-Office/game-building-session-tutorials-2024/ninja-invaders.md

 - :repeat: Add animations!
 Make the projectiles spin or change color as they fly.
 - :paper plane: Make a new type of enemy sprite.
 Maybe something that moves faster or is harder to destroy?

-*Decide with your Sensei which customizations you want to make to your game.
-Click **Done** then use the MakeCode Arcade editor to access the full list of code blocks in the Toolbox.*
+Decide which customizations you want to make to your game.
+Click **Done** then use the MakeCode Arcade editor to access the full list of code blocks in the Toolbox.

+Then, follow your Code Sensei's guidance to create a shareable link that will let you play your game at home!

 ![Logo](https://github.com/Code-Ninjas-Home-Office/game-building-session-tutorials-2024/blob/master/images/CN-Logo.png?raw=true "CN Logo")